 Thus, Colorado is a common law marriage state, and currently one of only a handful of states that recognize the partnership.
 The state of Colorado recognizes common-law marriages the same way that it does ceremonial marriages.
 No requirement of a marriage license, ceremony, or documentation is needed to make the common law marriage legal.
 In addition, the parties in a common law marriage are then entitled to all rights and benefits (as well as responsibilities) of a legal marriage.
 A common law marriage can only be terminated by death or divorce.
 To be considered eligible for a common law marriage in Colorado you must qualify based on certain criteria.
 These criteria include:

 If you and a partner meet the above criteria, then you may qualify for common law marriage in Colorado.
 You may consider filing a State of Colorado Affidavit of Common Law Marriage for documentation purposes, although this is not required.

-Whether or not you act as if and others believe you are spouses already depends largely on several factors.
-The ultimate question is whether your daily actions support the intention of being spouses – which includes caring for the health, security, and welfare of the other.
-If you are wondering whether you have a legal common law marriage in Colorado and whether your actions are consistent with that of someone who is married our attorneys at Johnson Law Group can help determine what course of action is best for you.
+Whether or not you act as if others believe you are a spouse already depends largely on several factors.
+The ultimate question is whether your daily actions support the intention of being a spouse – which includes caring for the health, security, and welfare of the other.
+If you are wondering whether you have a legal common-law marriage in Colorado and whether your actions are consistent with that of someone who is married our attorneys at Johnson Law Group can help determine what course of action is best for you.

-Some states require you to live with someone or act as though you are spouses for a certain period of time before a common law marriage is valid.
-However, there is no minimum time requirement for establishing a common law marriage in Colorado.
+Some states require you to live with someone or act as though you are a spouse for a certain period of time before a common law marriage is valid.
+However, there is no minimum time requirement for establishing a common-law marriage in Colorado.
 If you and a partner qualify under the above criteria your marriage could be valid after one day.